AirNet: Neural Network Transmission over the Air: AirNet: JSCC of DNN Parameters for Reliable Edge Inference

-\textbf{Pruning. }In order to reduce the bandwidth necessary to transmit the network, we apply a simple pruning strategy \cite{l1_pruning}.
-Pruning is aimed at removing the redundant parameters from the DNN, while maintaining satisfactory performance, which effectively allows to meet the bandwidth constraints.
+To reduce the bandwidth required to transmit the network parameters we apply a simple pruning strategy \cite{l1_pruning}.
+Pruning removes redundant parameters while maintaining satisfactory performance, which effectively reduces the bandwidth requirement.
 In this work, we apply repetitive pruning and fine-tuning steps.
-During pruning, at each iteration we remove a fraction of parameters remaining in the network, that have the lowest $l_1$-norm.
-In order to avoid the transmission of detailed meta-data containing network's structure after pruning, we only consider structured pruning, which removes either entire convolutional filters or entire neurons, depending on the layer type.
+At each pruning iteration, we remove a fraction of parameters that have the lowest $l_1$-norm.
+In order to avoid the transmission of meta-data containing the network's structure after pruning, we only consider structured pruning, which removes either entire convolutional filters or entire neurons, depending on the layer type.
 During fine-tuning, we simply re-train the network to recover the performance lost due to pruning.
 We additionally apply noise injection and KD to further increase robustness to channel noise and reduce the performance loss imposed by pruning.